Ralph Flanders: Career

 In his first years as a machinist and draftsman, he spent his vacations traveling by bicycle over country roads between Rhode Island and Vermont and New Hampshire.
 Later, he lived for a time in New York City where he edited a machine tool magazine, but after five years decided to move back to Vermont.

 Flanders's career began with an apprenticeship, progressed into engineering, journalism, management, policy consulting, banking, finance, and finally politics when he was elected U.S. Senator from Vermont.

-Education and apprenticeship
+Apprenticeship and continued education

 During his education in Rhode Island, Flanders received a solid grounding in mathematics, literature, Latin and Classical Greek.
 In addition, he acquired a working knowledge of German and French.
 According to Senator John Sparkman, when Flanders was in the Senate, Sparkman and he used to converse in Latin during committee meetings.

 Unable to afford college tuition after his high school graduation, in 1896 Flanders's father bought him a two-year apprenticeship at the Brown & Sharpe Manufacturing Company, a leading machine tool builder.
-In addition to learning machining and drafting during his apprenticeship, Flanders also supplemented his training through courses at the International Correspondence Schools.
+In addition to learning machining and drafting during his apprenticeship, Flanders also supplemented his training through courses at the International Correspondence Schools and the Rhode Island School of Design.
 Following his apprenticeship, he worked for various machine tool companies in New England.
 Despite his lack of a formal university education, he was a self-taught scholar, who read extensively in the literatures of science, engineering and the liberal arts.